Did you think ever what’s happening when you are browsing the Internet?

 Ettercap is a program which can answer to the main question in this article.
 If you manage some network and you are an administrator (ISP) then you may see something like this:

-Ettercap is a network sniffer which can easily reads some information from unencrypted protocols or older version of encrypted even.
+Ettercap is a network sniffer which can easily reads some information from unencrypted protocols or older version and voulnerable encrypted even.
 This program is free and your ISP on your default gateway may use it or something like this – be vigilant!
-Almost each webpage was visited by you may be know, e-mails and many other services as well.
+Almost each webpage which was visited by you may be know, e-mails and many other services as well (if you don’t use https, vpns, etc)

 Leave a Reply